 - 2 cups Puffed Rice

-- 1 tbsp Fried Gram ~ Dalia ~ Putnalu
+- 1 tablespoon Fried Gram ~ Dalia ~ Putnalu

-- 1 tbsp chopped Coconut (I used dry coconut)
+- 1 tablespoon chopped Coconut (I used dry coconut)

 - ¼ cup Sev (I was out of it and used crushed pita chips)

-- 2 tbsp cooked Kala Chana ~ Brown Chickpeas, cooked
+- 2 tablespoon cooked Kala Chana ~ Brown Chickpeas, cooked

 - 1 small Green Chili, seeded and finely chopped

-- 2 – 3 tbsp chopped Red Onion
+- 2 – 3 tablespoon chopped Red Onion

 - 1 small Kirby Cucumber, peeled and chopped, about ¼ cup when chopped